 Dr. Linda J. M. Tindle, DVM describes Familial Shar-Pei Fever as “a periodic fever syndrome that is characterized by random inflammatory events with high fever, sometimes with swelling about joint/s or face, that usually last 12-36 hours.”
 It’s often accompanied by Amyloidosis, a condition that causes abnormal protein build up in the kidneys and liver, which can lead to early death from organ failure.

-Being able to quickly detect an oncoming fever was important during Blitzen’s illness, and those skills have served me well this month with Ty’s illnesses.
+Being able to quickly detect an oncoming fever was important during Blitzen’s illness, and those skills have served me well this month when Ty’s gotten sick.
 This is what I’ve learned over the years:

 Know What’s Normal – The most important step in figuring out whether your dog has a fever is knowing his normal temperature.
 Just like people, with healthy body temperatures ranging from 97.6 to 99.6, dogs’ normal body temperatures vary.
 Ty’s is right around 100.8, and Buster’s is about 100.5 – but dogs can range anywhere from 100.4 to 102.5.

 To figure out what’s “normal” for your dog, you’ll need to take his temperature when he’s feeling well, or make a note of it during a routine vet visit (not when he’s sick).
 Also, temperatures can vary a bit throughout the day.
 Ty’s temperature naturally goes up a bit at night, so understanding your dog’s “healthy temperature” may mean tracking his readings at various times for several days.